Newsletter Spring 2020

 ** For the more vulnerable homeless populations affected by this pandemic threat, we sent additional grants to three different organizations that Stone and Holt are connected to -- serving those on the streets in , , and .

 Earlier in the year amid other crises in the world, The Foundation continued to support those doing good and difficult work, issuing grants to:

 Students on a Spring 2019 Stone and Holt Weeks Nature Field Trip at ANS

 As we face the 11th anniversary of the tragic deaths of our dear Stone and our dear Holt, to us it remains an unreal nightmare.
-We work hard to connect with them, and we miss them more and more.
+We *think of them constantly,* work hard to connect with them, and *of course* we miss them more and more.
 We will always be appreciative to everyone who supports our Foundation -- and in so doing, supports the continued spreading of the light and the love.

 Always, on behalf of Holt and of Stone,